mrichards42/xword/trunk/doc/window.md

 been made to the puzzle, the `Save Puzzle` toolbar button will be disabled.
 XWord can also be set to [auto save](preferences.html#auto_save) puzzles after a certain amount of time.

+#### Printing Puzzles ####

+XWord prints puzzles on a single page, attempting to achieve the correct balance between readable clues and a large grid.
+Puzzles can be printed with a blank grid, as currently solved, or with the solution.

 ### View Menu ###